 After applying and getting accepted, he landed a good scholarship.
 On the first day of classes he met his eventual wife Ziyi Xu (MFA 2018 Graphic Design).
 He also remembers a feeling of freedom.
 “I wanted to see what kind of work I could do without a client telling me ‘yes’ or ‘no.’”

 Several instructors along the way helped him run with that feeling.
-Assistant Professor Carolina Trigo (BFA 98) pushed him to take risks in Advanced Print Studio.
+Associate Professor Carolina Trigo (BFA 98) pushed him to take risks in Advanced Print Studio.
 “She takes you up into the sky, super far out beyond graphic design, and I love that space,” Seth says of Trigo.
 “Greg Lindy taught me discipline,” Seth says, recalling how that instructor’s iteration-boosting Font Design course involved drawing the same characters over and over.
 But it was Seth’s close connection to Professor Brad Bartlett that led him to work on the award-winning 2019-2020 Viewbook, a collaboration that brought him full circle from that day at the printer.

 In Bartlett’s Summer 2017 Advanced Transmedia Studio course, Seth created a book called Cosmic Village focused on Italian architect Paolo Soleri’s critique of suburbia.
 Building his own kaleidoscope, he combined images of tract housing from Tim Burton’s film Edward Scissorhands with NASA images of space stations.
 “I superimposed the idea of suburbia onto space, since humanity’s survival is beyond Earth,” Seth says.